nholthaus/units/README.md

 The library consists of a single file (include/units.h), plus unit tests.
 To incorporate the library into your project, simply copy the header into a location in your include path.
 Use the included CMake project to build the tests.

+unitTests/main.cpp provides comprehensive examples of how to use the library.

 Complex, recurively-defined conversions are performed in just 5 processor instructions:

 		auto test2 = convert<years, weeks>(2.0);